-FAFSA becomes available each year in October for the following federal student aid award year.
+The FAFSA become available each year in October for the following federal student aid award year.

 I’m having trouble logging in and completing my FAFSA.
 What should I do?

-Please contact FAFSA Help FAQ https://fafsa.ed.gov/help.htm.
-FAFSA Help also offers a great chat service for your convenience at that will help with any questions regarding logging in or completing your FAFSA https://studentaidhelp.ed.gov/app/home/site/fafsa.
+Please contact FAFSA Help FAQ at https://fafsa.ed.gov/help.htm. that will help you with any questions regarding logging in or completing your FAFSA.

 Do I have to submit a FAFSA every year?